-Funded by Coventry City Council and Coventry 2021 City of Culture
+Funded by Coventry City of Culture Trust and Great Places

 Masterji is a Coventry original, the art of photography his obsession for more than sixty years.
 He documented the South-Asian community in Coventry with a theatrical, playful eye that brought out the character of his customers and defines his style, and also reveals much about how a migrant community was keen to be portrayed.

 Statement from Photo Archive Miners on the death of Masterji

 Photo Archive Miners are sad to learn of the death of Masterji.
 He was 96.

 The first time we met Masterji he was humble and graceful, quiet and attentive.
 The sparkle in his eye, toothy grin and his soft handshake made us feel quite special.
 As with most emotions, it’s hard to put to words.
 We were a little elated by the attention, by his soft command that right now we were the most important thing in the room.